 Further, except for evictions, the defendant must file an answer or some other recognized response to the complaint within 30 days after the return date.
 A defendant who wishes to contest the court’s personal jurisdiction must do so within 30 days after the return date.
 Otherwise, it will become practically impossible to do so.

 Who sets the return date?
 The plaintiff does.
 The marshal must serve a copy of the summons and complaint more than 12 days before the return date.
 The plaintiff must file the summons and complaint with the clerk of the Superior Court, together with a report from the marshal, at least 6 days before the return date.
 And, for reasons no one really knows, a return date must be a Tuesday.
-No other day of the week will due.
+No other day of the week will do.
 If the plaintiff fails to follow these rules, the case could be dismissed.

 The return date has several other ramifications, but that overview should reveal the essentials.